vdbhb59/hosts/README.md

 - __Facebook Lite Messenger__

 ## Recommended Apps
-For those who still are hardcore facebook users, you can try Frost from F-Droid.
+For those who still are hardcore f*c*book (lol) users, you can try Frost from F-Droid.
 Frost for Facebook (A fast and extensive third party wrapper for Facebook.)
 ```
 https://f-droid.org/app/com.pitchedapps.frost